Guide to Canoeing in Voyageurs National Park

 Maps

 We picked up a paper map from Arrowhead Lodge, where we rented our canoe.
-In most seasons, including early summer, this can be done at Kabetogama Lake Visitor Center (though it was closed in 2020 due to Covid).
+In most seasons, including early summer, this can be done at Kabetogama Lake Visitor Center.
 Voyageurs National Park operates five visitor centers and the Rainy Lake Visitor Center operates year-round.

 Gaia